Easter travel disruption ‘ruined’ newly-married couple’s honeymoon plans

 Ashley Griffiths-Beamon, 33, and his husband Damian Griffiths-Beamon, 36, got married on Thursday and were due to travel to Belgium to celebrate their honeymoon.

-“The delays will impact our plans today for our day in Bruges which is a shame as we have both been looking forward to visiting the city,” he added.
+“The delays will impact our plans today for our day in Bruges, which is a shame as we have both been looking forward to visiting the city.”

-DFDS initially advised customers on Friday morning to arrive at least at least 90 minutes before their departure time, adding that it is “expecting a busy day through the Port of Dover”.
+DFDS initially advised customers on Friday morning to arrive at least 90 minutes before their departure time, adding it is “expecting a busy day through the Port of Dover”.

 It later updated this guidance, encouraging passengers to allow at least two hours.